FlyAboveGrass/note/英语/文章/文章副本/Going downtown or to the ’burbs? Nope. The exurbs are where people are moving.md

 Anna, Texas, more than 45 miles (72 kilometers) north of ====downtown==== Dallas, is seeing the same kind of migration.

 It was the fourth-fastest growing city in the U.S. last year and its population has increased by a third during the 2020s to 27,500 residents.
-Like Polk ==County,== Anna has gotten a little older, richer and more racially ====diverse==.== Close to 3 in 5 ====households==== have moved into their homes since 2020, according to the Census Bureau.
+Like Polk ==County,== Anna has gotten a little older, richer and more racially ====diverse==.
+Close to 3 in 5 ====households==== have moved into their homes since 2020, according to the Census Bureau.

 Schuyler Crouch, 29, and his wife wanted to buy a house in a ====closer-in==== exurb like Frisco, where he grew up, so they could settle down and start a family.
 But prices there have ====skyrocketed==== [because of population growth](https://apnews.com/article/dallas-cowboys-sports-india-texas-c66b2f9869917585b5e47e404ac312c1).